Street Howitzers: The Evolution of Combat Shotguns

 Americans didn’t invent buck and ball, but we dang-sure made good use of it when fighting the red coats.
 Buck and ball isn’t necessarily a combat shotgun, but a type of load that often made use of shotgun principles.
 It was a musket load that used a large central projectile backed by numerous smaller pellets of buckshot.

 The idea was simple.
 The big projectile was fired like every other musket of the time.
-However, the pellets following increased the chances of a hit and potential injury.
+However, the pellets that followed increased the chances of a hit and potential injury.
 This allowed American forces to inflict more casualties per shot with their muskets.

 The buck and ball loadings remained popular for over a century, and by 1840 buck and ball paper cartridges were common.
 They saw use up into the American Civil War and only really stopped being useful when rifling became common.